kennythexu/kennythexu/_posts/2017-06-09-China-is-the-Future.md

 Welp, I feel like I'm advertising something at this point, so I'll stop.
-But like the famous electronic duo, Daft Punk, says,
+I haven't even touched on communal mailboxes, But like the famous electronic duo, Daft Punk, says,